Digital shelf edge innovation in retail

 Enhance synchronicity between portals

 A seamless sales experience is always preferable: digital shelf edge technology bridges the disconnect between the digital world (for example online ordering, advertising or the use of a virtual shopping basket) and real life.
-With appropriate programming, it’s possible for customers to find the information they’ve left online in a suitable format in store.
+With appropriate programming, customers can find the information they’ve left online in a suitable format in-store.
 Whether this relates to their shop, their preferences, their special offers or a loyalty scheme, digital shelf edge has the potential to ensure an immersive, fully synchronised shopping trip.